top of page

 Who We Are

-The Boston Chapter of the National Association of Blacks in Criminal Justice is a resource created for criminal and social justice practitioners, along with community based professionals, to initiate positive change in the community by fighting against Bostons long history of racial disparities towards people of color through community activism, representation and education.
+The Boston Chapter of the National Association of Blacks in Criminal Justice is one out of the 32 national chapters created for criminal and social justice practitioners, to initiate positive change in the community by fighting against racial disparities towards people of color through community activism, representation and education.

 What We Do

-Boston NABCJ gives the community the opportunity to level the playing field in categories in which the BIPOC communities of Boston has historically been oppressed, mishandled and misrepresented.
-We are a liaison, a resource and a tool to the community through education, support groups, representation, community support and community programming.
+Boston NABCJ is a liaison, a resource to the community by means of education, support groups, representation, community support and community programming.
+We give the community the opportunity to level the playing field in categories in which BIPOC communities have been historically oppressed, mishandled and misrepresented.
+We support our community through education, support groups, representation, community support and community programming.

 Why We Do It